 Wisdom teeth, both impacted and erupted, can cause a variety of problems if they are not removed.
-A panorex image is the best way to evaluate and identify if wisdom teeth are present.
+A panoramic x-ray image is the best way to evaluate and identify if wisdom teeth are present.

+Not all wisdom teeth need to be extracted – but some do.
 Over 90% of the population does not have adequate room for their wisdom teeth to erupt.
-This leads to a number of problems including: pain, infection, damage to the adjacent second molars, cysts and tumor formation, which requires more complicated and extensive procedures for removal and reconstruction.
+This leads to several problems including: pain, infection, damage to the adjacent second molars, cysts and tumor formation, which requires more complicated and extensive procedures for removal and reconstruction.
 Wisdom teeth are non-functional teeth.
 The earlier they are removed, the less likely the patient will experience any of the previously mentioned problems.

 When there isn’t enough tooth structure present to place a proper crown, the doctors may suggest a crown lengthening procedure.
 This is a minor surgical procedure that can sometimes mean the difference between losing a tooth or being able to place a crown on it.
 It is recommended on a case by case basis.